Gumgo91/gumgo91/README.md

 Hi!
 I'm Hyunseung Kong 👋

-My research interest lies in AI driven drug development and graph neural network.✨
+My research interest lies in AI driven drug development.✨

 I can do everything others can do, such as Python, Tensorflow, Pytorch.